 There are dozens of different types of blocks and these can be laid into thousands of different patterns.

-Traditional, simple and affordable.
-Tarmac had been the material of choice for decades and we are still fans of it now.
+Traditional, simple and affordable, tarmac has been the material of choice for decades and we are still fans of it now.

-But how much does a tarmac driveway cost?
+But how much does a tarmac driveway cost in 2022?

-A gravel driveway is by far the cheapest and quickest to install, especially if the existing driveway sub-base is sound.
+A gravel driveway is by far the cheapest and quickest to install, especially if the existing driveway’s sub-base is sound.

 PIC stands for pattern imprinted concrete and this type of driveway is becoming more and more popular.